carbon-language/carbon-lang/docs/design/variadics.md

 The _shape_ of a pack literal is a tuple of the arities of its segments, so the shape of `⟬f32, Optional(each T), ⟪i32; ‖each y‖⟫⟭` is `(1, ‖each T‖, ‖each y‖)`.
 Other expressions and patterns also have shapes.
-In particular, the shape of an arity coercion `⟪E; A⟫` is `(A)`, the shape of `each X` is `‖each X‖`, and the shape of an expression that does not contain pack literals, shape coercions, or each-names is 1.
+In particular, the shape of an arity coercion `⟪E; A⟫` is `(A,)`, the shape of `each X` is `(‖each X‖,)`, and the shape of an expression that does not contain pack literals, shape coercions, or each-names is `(1,)`.
 The arity of an expression is the sum of the elements of its shape.
 See the [appendix](#typing-and-shaping-rules) for the full rules for determining the shape of an expression.